cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 ### X33a.
 Vault of Shalx

-The amber door to this room is sealed with an [arcane lock](https://longo.com.br/5e/spells.html#arcane%20lock_phb) spell.
+The amber door to this room is sealed with an [[Arcane Lock]] spell.
 The password to suppress the spell is "Shalx."
 A character can push open the doors with a successful DC 25 Strength check.
 The door (AC 15, 30 hit points) can also be smashed.
 If the door is reduced to 0 hit points, necrotic energy fills the 30-foot cube directly in front of it.
 A creature in the area takes 22 (4d10) necrotic damage, turning to dust and bones if reduced to 0 hit points.

 Adjust the following text if the creatures in this room have already been encountered and destroyed.

-This room has walls of glazed amber, a floor of red marble, and a rough-hewn shaft in the center of its ten-foot-high ceiling.
+> This room has walls of glazed amber, a floor of red marble, and a rough-hewn shaft in the center of its ten-foot-high ceiling.
 Three amber sarcophagi stand in alcoves, and above each sarcophagus floats a human skull wreathed in green flame.

-Three [flameskulls](https://longo.com.br/5e/bestiary.html#flameskull_mm) guard this room.
+Three [[Flameskull]]s guard this room.
 They attack intruders on sight.

 The shaft in the ceiling is 10 feet wide and 20 feet long, with abundant handholds.
 No ability check is required to climb it.
-The shaft leads up to [area X6](https://longo.com.br/5e/adventure.html#cos,13,x6.%20southeast%20annex).
+The shaft leads up to [[#X6.
+Southeast Annex]].

 Characters who touch the amber sarcophagi are offered dark gifts by the evil vestiges contained within them (see the "Amber Sarcophagi" sidebar).

-West Sarcophagus.
+#### West Sarcophagus.

-The vestige within this sarcophagus offers the dark gift of Fekre, Queen of Poxes.
-Fekre's gift is the power of spreading disease.
-This dark gift allows its beneficiary to cast the [contagion](https://longo.com.br/5e/spells.html#contagion_phb) spell as an action.
-After it has been used three times, the dark gift vanishes.
+- Vestige: Fekre, Queen of Poxes
+- Gift: power of spreading disease
+- Pro: can cast [[Contagion]] spell as an action
+	- After it has been used three times, the dark gift vanishes

-The beneficiary of this dark gift reeks of filth.
+- Con: The beneficiary of this dark gift reeks of filth

-South Sarcophagus.
+#### South Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Zrin-Hala, the Howling Storm.
 Zrin-Hala's gift is the power to create lightning.
 This dark gift allows its beneficiary to cast the [lightning bolt](https://longo.com.br/5e/spells.html#lightning%20bolt_phb) spell as an action.
 After it has been used three times, the dark gift vanishes.

 As soon as this dark gift is received, one side of the beneficiary's face sags and loses all feeling.

-East Sarcophagus.
+#### East Sarcophagus.

 The vestige within this sarcophagus offers the dark gift of Sykane, the Soul Hungerer.
 Sykane's gift is the power to raise the recently deceased.
 This dark gift allows its beneficiary to cast the [raise dead](https://longo.com.br/5e/spells.html#raise%20dead_phb) spell as an action.
 After it has been used three times, the dark gift vanishes.